jlevy/kmd/README.md

 # Time to see it in a prettier form.
 Let's look at that as a web page:
 show_as_webpage

+# A few more possibilities...

+# Let's now look at the concepts discussed in that video (adjust the filename
+# if needed):
+find_concepts docs/how_to_train_your_peter_attia_step14_add_description_1.doc.md
+show

+# And save them as items:
+save_concepts

+# We now have about 40 concepts.
+But maybe some are near duplicates (like
+# "high intensity interval training" vs "high intensity intervals").
+# Let's embed them and find near duplicates:
+find_near_duplicates

+# In my case I see one near duplicate, which I'll archive:
+archive

+# And for fun now let's vizualize them in 3d (proof of concept, this could
+# get a lot better):
+graph_view --concepts_only

 # We can also list all videos on a channel, saving links to each one as
 # a resource .yml file:
 list_channel 'https://www.youtube.com/@Kboges'